 sudo httpauth example.com -add

-After you have created one or more users for a specific domain ONLY these users will be allowed to access this domain, “general” users will be blocked.
+After you have created one or more users for a specific domain ONLY these users will be allowed to access this domain, users with global access will be disabled in this site.

 To delete a user use the following command.

 sudo httpauth -delete

 # Tip - For unattended scripts. sudo httpauth -delete=user # Remove user from a specific domain. sudo httpauth example.com -delete

 Lists from anything